yusong-demo/integration-example/README.md

 When CI/CD testing gets into trouble, how can we debug faster?

-This project demo front-end visualizes test results to improve development flow.
+This project demo front-end visualizes test results to improve development fkvlkfvlow.

 ---